aspark003/ML_portfolio/isolation_forest/ReadMe.md

 Negative tail captures the strongest anomalies

-Score structure aligns with theoretical expectations for small‑subsample Isolation Forests
+Score structure aligns with theoretical expectations for small-subsample Isolation Forests

 Dependencies

 pandas

 numpy

-scikit‑learn
+scikit-learn

 matplotlib

 Scope

 This project is intentionally exploratory.

+The goal is to:

+Understand Isolation Forest mechanics

+Interpret anomaly score behavior

-The goal is to understand Isolation Forest mechanics, interpret anomaly score behavior, visualize score structure and separation, and build intuition around tree‑based isolation — not to tune or deploy a production model.
+Visualize score structure and separation

+Build intuition around tree-based isolation

+It does not aim to tune or deploy a production model.